 \subsubsection{Comparison to experiments}

-As done above for single particles, we now compare the predictions of our simple analytic formula to recent experimental measurements.
-Specifically, we look at the data of Bowman {\em et al.}~\cite[Fig.~3(b) and Fig.~S20(b)]{Abajo_Tagliabue_PL}, which presents the ratios of PL measurements from single crystal Au layers of various thicknesses to that of the thickest layers.
-Only a few layer thicknesses were studied, but data is available for several emission frequencies (rather than for single frequencies, as for spheres).
+As done above for single particles, we now compare the predictions of our simple analytic PL formula to recent experimental measurements.
+Specifically, we look at {\XYZ Figs.~3(a)-(c) and Figs.~S20(a)-(b)} of Bowman {\em et al.}~\cite{Abajo_Tagliabue_PL}, which presents PL measurements from single crystal Au films of various thicknesses.
+Only a few film thicknesses were studied, but data is available for several emission frequencies (rather than for single frequencies, as for particles). {\XYZ The PL recorded for the individual films is shown in Fig.~\ref{Fig_exp_Bowman}, alongside our calculations.
+To conform with the data of the original paper, our results for $\lambda_L = 488$ nm (Fig.~\ref{Fig_exp_Bowman}(a) and~(c)) are given in units of nm$^{-1}$ (as in Figs.~3(a)-(c) of~\onlinecite{Abajo_Tagliabue_PL}, multiplied by a constant factor of 8), while those for $\lambda_L = 785$ nm (Fig.~\ref{Fig_exp_Bowman}(b) and~(d)) are presented in arbitrary units (as in Fig. S20(a) of~\onlinecite{Abajo_Tagliabue_PL}, and are normalized using a method analogous to that employed for the experimental results of spheres shown in Fig.~\ref{Fig.Exp_sphere}(a).
+For $488$ nm excitation, the calculated results tend to fall below the experimental data at shorter wavelengths.
+This discrepancy likely arises from the omission of interband contributions in our emission calculations.